What you will study

 You will be expected to critically apply relevant knowledge, skills and values in a practice setting to a professional standard.
 This will entail demonstrating your analytical use of module concepts and research findings, showing a critical appreciation of a range of social work theories and methods, and evidencing your ability to apply them appropriately to practice.

-It is a professional requirement for you to engage in practice skills development, which will take place at the residential weekend and at three practice skills workshops.
-The residential weekend will support your preparation for the ‘Readiness for direct practice’ tutor-marked assignment and will include workshop activities to foster skills development for effective communication, observation and reflection.
+It is a professional requirement for you to engage in practice skills development, and online alternatives will be provided for learning events and activities we’re currently unable to offer face-to-face – such as residential weekends and practical workshops.
+These will support your preparation for the ‘Readiness for direct practice’ tutor-marked assignment and will include workshop activities to foster skills development for effective communication, observation and reflection.

 You will be required to demonstrate your ‘Readiness for direct practice’ before you undertake your first practice placement.
-Readiness for direct practice will be assessed by attending the compulsory residential weekend undertaking 10 days of verified practice in your normal workplace and completing a tutor-marked assignment.
+Readiness for direct practice will be assessed by attending online learning events, undertaking 10 days of verified practice in your normal workplace and completing a tutor-marked assignment.
 This is a regulatory requirement which you will need to evidence; and if you do not pass the assessment of Readiness for direct practice you will be de-registered from the module.

 You will learn